QAston/md-wiki-public/software-eng/windows/windows.md

         * ctrl-alt-tab - menu to bring a window to front with arrows
             * arrows or tab(next) or shift tab(previous) to choose, esc to cancel, enter to select, delete to close the window
             * alt-tab - press to activate the menu and move 1 pos forward, releasing alt is selects the window, otherwise standard controls
+                * 1 press moves to most recently used window, next press to next most recently used, etc
             * alt-shift-tab - press to activate the menu and move 1 pos backward, releasing alt is selects the window, otherwise standard controls
+                * 1 press moves to least recently used window
         * alt-esc - cycle through windows in order of opening
     * taskbar
         * right click shows an app specific list of options ("jump list")